Cuba Hurricane Recovery

 If you’d like to donate to the Hurricane Irma recovery effort,

-Want to help out in person?
-One of our Heroes would gladly plan your trip to assist with the recovery efforts.
+Want more info?
+Our Cuban Heroes are ready to answer all your questions and plan your trip to Cuba.
 To get started, enter a few preferences and get matched with the Hero that is right to plan your trip.